atalopereira/atalopereira/README.md

 - 🇧🇷 Living in Natal/RN Brazil

-- 🏡 Currently working from home at [Geowellex Mud Logging](https://www.geowellex.com/)
+- 🏡 Currently working from home at [CWI Software](https://cwi.com.br/)

 - 💻 Computer Technician at EAJ-UFRN

 - 👨‍🎓 Studyng bachelor's degree in I.T at Metrópole digital-UFRN

+- I was an intern for 2 years at [Geowellex Mud Logging](https://www.geowellex.com/)

 ### Tech Stack ✨